A PAC-Bayes Analysis of Adversarial Robustness: Adversarially robust PAC-Bayes

 In the rest of the paper, we consider the 0-1 loss function classically used for majority votes in PAC-Bayes and defined as $\ell(h,(x,y)) {=} \I\left(h(x)\ne y\right)$ with $\I(a){=}1$ if $a$ is true, and $0$ otherwise.
 In this context, the adversarial perturbation related to Equation~\eqref{eq:adv-max} becomes

 Optimizing this problem is intractable due to the non-convexity of $\BQ$ induced by the \text{sign} function.
-Therefore, all the attacks based on that definition give only an approximation of the exact solution.
+Note that the adversarial attacks of the literature (like \PGD or \IFGSM) aim at finding the optimal perturbation $\epsilon^*(x{,}y)$, but, in practice one considers an approximation of this perturbation.